 - Sustainable development

-We value applications which fulfil more than one of our criteria.
+Preference will be given to applications which fulfil more than one of our criteria.

 Successful applicants must demonstrate the following:

-- The expected outcome for their community
+- The expected outcomes of their ideas

 We do not support: